 With the availability of data – and data complexity – businesses must know how to use data legally, understand and analyze insights, and discover applied uses to ensure the information doesn’t go to waste.

-The first thing that needs to be acknowledged is that today’s data is much more complex than the data a typical business was dealing with twenty years ago.
+The first thing that needs to be acknowledged is that today’s data is much more complex than the data a typical business was dealing with 20 years ago.

-Without going into too much detail, this is due to the technological advancements that now allow any business to gather, store and access vast amounts of data, both collected internally, during the business’s regular operations, as well as data from external data sources.
+The technological advancements that allow businesses to gather, store and access vast amounts of data result in the availability of complex data, which is collected both internally, during the business’s regular operations, and externally.

-Alongside the size of the data, today’s data is often very diverse in nature and is no longer confined to spreadsheets, with various automated systems generating large amounts of structured or semi-structured data, as for example could be the case in machine data, social network data, or data generating by the Internet of Things (IoT).
+Alongside the size of the data, today’s data is often very diverse in nature and is no longer confined to spreadsheets, with various automated systems generating large amounts of structured or semi-structured data, as for example could be the case in machine data, social network data or data generated by the internet of things.

 The fact that data has grown both larger in size and more diverse in nature creates new challenges in the world of data analytics, as today’s datasets might each follow their own particular logic and require a deeper understanding of the way data is extracted and structured before any serious analysis can be done (again, when compared to the traditional spreadsheet).

 To illustrate the breadth and versatility of complex data, consider a pharmaceutical company.
 If a department within the company wants to analyze every internal research activity about diabetes, there’s seemingly limitless information to compile – from genetics to insulin levels to patient demographics.
 Data complexity analysis enables the researcher to organize the datasets into a structured view of related concepts to visualize how they connect.